rallytac/pub/samples/c/mingage/README.md

 Error encountered while checking for Engage version 1.2.3.4.
 This may be an invalid version or a connection could not be established to the file publication system.
 make: *** [depends] Error 1
 ```

+>If you invoke `getengage` without a version, the script will check Bintray for the latest version and the proceed to download the files for that version.
+Even easier!

 #### Building
 Once your dependencies are in place you don't need to update them unless you've invoked `make clean` or don't have the in place anymore (maybe you deleted all the files?).